tech-sam/TicTacToe/README.md

 ### Performing a move.

-Game Processor provides a way to get a player to move.
+Game Processor provides a way to get the player to move.

 You need to do a POST operation to the following endpoint:

 ```
 http://localhost:4000/api/v1/game/move
 ```
-You need to provide the specific parameters to move API as below in the request body.
+After this, you need to provide the specific parameters to move API as below in the request body.

 ```
 {